Herbalism 101 | Herbal Indications A-C

 Calendula (Calendula officinales)

-Calendula is a natural anti-inflammatory often used in wound healing, she helps decrease inflammation by reducing potential scarring and promoting tissue healing.
+Calendula is a natural anti-inflammatory often used in wound healing.
+It helps decrease inflammation by reducing potential scarring and promoting tissue healing.

 Chickweed (Stellaria media)